 What’s the difference between mistake and failure?

-Webster defines mistake as “wrong action or statement proceeding from faulty judgment, inadequate knowledge, or inattention”; whereas, failure is the “state of inability or not producing success.”
+Webster defines mistake as “wrong action or statement proceeding from faulty judgement, inadequate knowledge, or inattention.”
+While failure is the “state of inability to produce success.”

-From these two simple definitions, though both may be characterized as negative, which one do we think is worse?
+These two simple definitions may be characterized both as negative.
+But, which one do we think is worse?
 Is it mistake or failure?
-If left between the devil and the deep blue sea, would mistake be better off than failure?
+Would mistake be better off than failure?
 Or the other way around?

 From my perspective, failure is worse than mistake.
 Because mistakes, to my mind, are but frailties accrued to our human imperfection (thus the oft quoted line, “as long as you make mistakes, you’re still human”).
-As “proceeding from faulty judgment, inadequate knowledge, or inattention”, mistakes may be considered as not completely voluntary but just a lapse in judgment due to lack of knowledge.
-In a sense, hence, mistakes are not completely mistakes, and they can be opportunities for learning lessons.
+As “proceeding from faulty judgement, inadequate knowledge, or inattention,” mistakes may be considered as not completely voluntary but just a lapse in judgment due to lack of knowledge.
+In other words, mistakes are not completely mistakes, and they can be opportunities for learning lessons.

-Whereas, failure is worse than mistake because for one to fail is to acknowledge or accept his or her “inability or incapability of not producing success”.
-In other words, failure is failure only when you give up – and the moment you decide you can’t is the moment you stop being able to.
+On the other hand, failure is worse than mistake because for one to fail is to acknowledge or accept his or her “inability or incapability of not producing success.”
+In other words, failure is failure only when you give up – and THE MOMENT YOU DECIDE YOU CAN’T IS THE MOMENT YOU STOP BEING ABLE TO.

-Hence, failure is nothing to be afraid of – because, in the first place, failures do not exist unless you consider yourself as one, or throw in the towel and give up.
+Hence, failure is nothing to be afraid of – because, in the first place, failures do not exist unless you consider yourself as one, or unless you throw in the towel and give up.

-Apparently, one underlying reason for fear of mistake or failure is because, being content in the “comfort zone of what we know”, we are ashamed of being exposed about “what we do not know”.
+More often than not, one underlying reason for fear of mistake or failure is because, being contented in the “comfort zone of what we know,” we are ashamed of being exposed about “what we do not know.”

-Jacob Devaney, author of “How A Bruised Ego Can Be Good For The Soul”, has this to say:
+The author of “How A Bruised Ego Can Be Good for The Soul,” Jacob Devaney, has this to say: